 For additional comparisons, see descriptions of Advisory and Brokerage services at Investor.gov.

-We are held to a fiduciary standard that covers our entire investment advisory relationship with you, for example, we are required to monitor your portfolio, investment strategy and investments on an ongoing basis.
+We are held to a fiduciary standard that covers our entire investment advisory relationship with you.
+For example, we are required to monitor your portfolio, investment strategy and investments within the portfolio on an ongoing basis.
 While underlying securities within accounts are continuously monitored, each account will be reviewed periodically or by client request.
 Accounts are reviewed in the context of each client's stated investment objectives and guidelines.
-More frequent reviews may be triggered by material changes in variables such as client's individual circumstances, or the market, political or economic environment.
+More frequent reviews may be triggered by material changes in variables such as client's individual circumstances, severe market fluctuations, or adverse political or economic environments.
 Our interests can conflict with your interests.
 We must eliminate these conflicts or tell you about them in a way you can understand, so that you can decide whether-or-not to agree to them.

 What fees will I pay?
 The amount paid to our firm and your financial professional generally does not vary based on the type of investments we select on your behalf.
 Asset based fees reduce the value of your account and will be deducted from your account, generally on a monthly basis.
 Some investments impose additional fees that will reduce the value of the investments over time, such as mutual funds.
 Investors could also be required to pay fees when certain investments are sold, such as those that include surrender charges.
 Fees can be negotiable relevant to asset size and complexity of account.
 Investors may also be subjected to transaction-based fees when certain investments are bought and sold for accounts.